-(HIB) – Everyone wants an immaculate home, but not everyone wants to spend their free time scrubbing and straightening.
+(ARA) – Everyone wants an immaculate home, but not everyone wants to spend their free time scrubbing and straightening.
 The reality revealed in a recent Good Housekeeping magazine study is that the average homeowner spends roughly 19 hours a week cleaning.

 Wish you could reclaim some of those precious hours?
 Follow these simple, inexpensive kitchen and bath updates and your wish will be granted.
 Soon, these highly used rooms will look great and you’ll be able to spend less time cleaning and more time enjoying your ship-shape home.